Seid Memić Vajta

 Seid Memić, known by his stage name Vajta, (born 8 March 1950, in Travnik, Bosnia and Herzegovina) is a Bosnian singer and the vocalist for the Yugoslav rock band Teška industrija ("Heavy Industry").

-In 1973, Vajta moved to Sarajevo and that is when his music career begins in earnest.
+In 1973, Vajta moved to Sarajevo, which is when his music career began in earnest.
 From 1975 to 1976 he was a vocalist for Teška Industrija, who enjoyed great commercial success throughout the Balkan countries but later dissolved.

 Soon, though, Vajta left the band to start a career as a pop singer.
-In the years from 1979-85, the albums "Zlatna Ribica" (Goldfish), "Vajta 2 Ponoćni valcer" (Midnight Waltz), "Tebi pjevam" (Singing to You) and "Kad bulbuli pjevaju" (When Bulbuls Sing) brought him to the heights of popularity throughout former Yugoslavia and made him a household name.
+In the years from 1979-85, the albums "Zlatna Ribica" (Goldfish), "Vajta 2 Ponoćni valcer" (Midnight Waltz), "Tebi pjevam" (Singing to You) and "Kad bulbuli pjevaju" (When Bulbuls Sing) brought him to the heights of popularity throughout the former Yugoslavia and made him a household name.

-He became internationally known in the 1981 Eurovision Song Contest during which he represented Yugoslavia.
-He achieved 15th place for Yugoslavia with the song "Lejla", which became a hit and still is throughout the Balkan countries.
+He became internationally known at the 1981 Eurovision Song Contest, where he represented Yugoslavia.
+He achieved 15th place for Yugoslavia with the song "Lejla", which became a hit and is still known throughout the Balkan countries.

-He hosted Nedeljni zabavnik kids programme in the 1980s.
+He hosted the kids' programme Nedeljni zabavnik in the 1980s.

-With the breakout of the Bosnian war, he moved to Germany, settling in Hamburg, where he lives today.
+With the breakout of the Bosnian war, he moved to Germany.
+He settled in Hamburg, where he lives today.

 In early 2007, Teška Industrija reunited and released a new album.

-In 2009, Vajta attained popularity by participating in the Croatian reality TV show Farma, where he was expelled in the 6th duel on April 10.
+In 2009, Vajta attained popularity by participating in the Croatian reality TV show Farma, where he was evicted in the 6th duel on April 10.